fortrabbit/help/docs/craft-3-assets-pro.md

 To access the Object Storage from your computer, use a S3 compatible "SFTP" client - [Transmit for Mac](https://panic.com/transmit/) works best in our experience.

+### Using the Craft Imager plugin

+The [aelvan/Imager-Craft](https://github.com/aelvan/Imager-Craft) provides tons of options for image transforms including support for `webp`.
+Please mind we do not support any optimizers besides `webp`.
+If **not** using **imgix**, we suggest the following settings:

+* `'imagerSystemPath' => '/tmp/imager'` To make sure cached transforms persist when you deploy new code.
+* `'useCwebp' => true` Use the cwebp command line tool (ImageMagick works with webp as well).
+* `'fillInterval' => 600` If you make use of fillInterval, make sure to increase the interval (defaults to 200) to avoid too many different image instances.

 ## Next steps

 Continue with [tuning Craft](/craft-3-tune).